Dear Debt Adviser,

 The deceased alert will effectively freeze the credit file, so a security freeze should not be necessary.
 The Social Security Administration does notify the credit bureaus of persons who have died, but it can take months for the information to reach the bureaus, so it's probably better to go ahead and make the notification directly.

-After you have sent the notification letters to the credit bureaus and have received your certified mail receipt that they were delivered, I would wait a couple of weeks and then obtain copies of the credit reports from all three bureaus.
-This will give you an opportunity to check that a freeze is in place and also to review for any suspicious activity that might be related to identity theft.
+After you have mailed the notification letters to the credit bureaus and have received your certified mail receipt that they were delivered, I would wait a couple of weeks and then obtain copies of the credit reports from all 3 bureaus.
+This will give you an opportunity to check that a freeze is in place and also to review for any suspicious activity that might be related to ID theft.